-AUGUSTA, Maine – Twenty children graduated from the Children’s Center on Monday, August 22nd to the cheers, applause, and beaming smiles of their families, friends, and teachers.
-Children of all abilities receive preschool, child care, and specialized therapy at the Children’s Center to prepare them for success throughout their school-age years, and throughout their lifetimes.
+AUGUSTA, ME – Twenty children graduated from the Children’s Center on Monday, August 22, 2011, to the cheers, applause, and beaming smiles of their families, friends, and teachers.
+Children of all abilities receive preschool, childcare, and specialized therapy at the Children’s Center to prepare them for success throughout their school years, and throughout their lifetimes.

 For the past 45 years, the Children’s Center has been creating nurturing environments for young children, some of whom have special needs.
 This year’s graduation included children who are typically developing and received childcare and children with diverse abilities and challenges who received specially designed instruction and therapy services.
 Children of all abilities learned kindergarten readiness skills in an inclusive setting and developed friendships along the way.